 They Use Complete Programs, Not Patchwork Resources

 The most organized teachers are not spending their evenings on Teachers Pay Teachers trying to find something that will work for next Tuesday.
-They have made a decision — usually at the start of the year — to operate within a program that already provides everything they need: the scope and sequence, the lesson plans, the materials, the assessment tools, and the implementation support.
+They have made a decision — usually at the start of the year — to operate within a program that already provides everything they need.

-For Canadian grades 3 to 6 teachers, this matters especially because so many available resources are not designed for Canadian classrooms.
-Finding a complete, curriculum-aligned program built specifically for the Canadian context removes one of the most persistent sources of planning friction entirely.
+For Canadian Grades 3 to 6 teachers, this matters especially because so many available resources are not designed for Canadian classrooms.
+Every Ignited program is built specifically around Canadian curriculum expectations, with Canadian spelling, Canadian contexts, and culturally relevant content including Indigenous perspectives.
+That alone removes one of the most persistent sources of planning friction entirely.

 What You Can Do Differently Starting Now